ericwang401/auxilium/README.md

 Auxilium supports saving and loading review sessions in the `.auxl` format.
 This saves all your ratings and progress.

-### Keyboard Shortcuts

-- `Cmd/Ctrl + S`: Save the current review session
-  - If it's the first save, you'll be prompted to choose a location
-  - If you've saved before, it will save to the same file
-- `Cmd/Ctrl + Shift + S`: Save the review session to a new location
-- The window title will show a `*` when there are unsaved changes
-- You'll be warned when trying to close the app with unsaved changes

 ### File Menu

 - **Open auxl**: Load a previously saved review session
 - **Save auxl**: Save the current review session
 - **Save auxl as**: Save the current review session to a new location

+The window title will show a `*` when there are unsaved changes, and you'll be warned when trying to close the app with unsaved changes.

 ## Development